azmozaffari/StableDiffusion/README.md

 # Ads Generator

 The goal of this project is to generate ads given few images of a specific item that we are going to generate ads about.
-In this project, instead of describing the ad scene in text (prompt), I use a sample image as the description example.
+In this project, instead of describing the ad scene in the text (prompt), I use a sample scene image as the description example.
 Sometimes it is hard for us to explain every detail of the scene that we are going to create.
-The model uses the sample given image and recreates the scene with the item.
+The model uses the sample given scene image and recreates the scene with the specific item.

 I have used [DreamBooth](https://github.com/google/dreambooth) to train a StableDiffusion model with few samples of the specific item that I have.
 Here my samples were Apple watch and DARA doll.
 Then the stable diffusion is capable of generating the items.